 With efforts like this throughout his career he was given several opportunities to race in NASCAR’s Grand National/Cup Series.
-While he never raced in this top division full time, he did make 17 starts (1956-1969 & 1971-1974) and posted two Top-5s and six Top-10s.
+But while he never raced in this top division full time, he did make 17 starts (1956-1969 & 1971-1974) and posted two Top-5s and six Top-10s.

 If there was ever any regret in Hendrick’s illustrious career it was due to the fact that he never won the NASCAR National Modified Championship.
 But he did come close in 1966 when he finished second to Ernie Gahan in the title chase and for nine years (1960-1961 & 1963-1969) he finished in the Top-10 in NASCAR’s National Modified Championship.

-There is one more thing about Ray Hendrick that is well-worth noting.
-In 1961 he was cited with NASCAR’s John Naughton Memorial Sportsmanship Award for his actions in Richmond, Virginia, where, while leading the race, he purposely spun his car in front of Emanuel Zervakis’ overturned machine to shield it from the cars that were coming towards it.
+But there is one more thing about Ray Hendrick that is well-worth noting.
+In 1961 he was cited with NASCAR’s John Naughton Memorial Sportsmanship Award for his actions in Richmond , Virginia , where, while leading the race, he purposely spun his car in front of Emanuel Zervakis’ overturned machine to shield it from the cars that were coming towards it.